-After some time Verina woke up again, still tired.
+After Firnen had finished, he returned to some time Verina woke up again, still tired.
 He went over to her, embracing her, kissing her, before nuzzling her, their noses touching.
 They lay there for a while just enjoying each other's company.

 Firnen eventually rose again, moving to fetch his clothes.

 ‘We’re going to need to find a new home.
 We can’t go back there now.
 Not for a while at least.'
 He said, buttoning his shirt back up again.
 He eyed her, she looked uncomfortable.
 Something was wrong.

 Firnen glanced at her mark.
 ‘It’s bothering you, isn’t it?’

 ‘There might be someone that can help us.’
 Firnen said determinedly.
 There had to be something.

 ‘Who?’
 Verina said, her face creasing into a frown.